-GRS 1915+105 is a Galactic microquasar which has shown spectacular X-ray variability since its discovery in 1992 \citep{b14}.
-Out of 12 classes observed in the X-ray variabilities of GRS 1915+105 \citep{b16}, the `$\rho$' class shows regular, repetitive bursts in the lightcurve with recurrence time between 40s and 110s.
+GRS 1915+105 is a Galactic micro-quasar which has shown spectacular X-ray variabilities since its discovery in 1992 \citep{b14}.
+Among different variability classes in GRS 1915+105 \citep{b16}, the `$\rho$' class shows regular, repetitive bursts in the light curve with the recurrence time between $\sim$31 sec and $\sim$106 sec.
 These recursive burst structures have been observed for extended duration and have been discussed by several authors \citep{b2,b40,b5}.
-Using the data from the Indian X-ray Astronomy Experiment (IXAE) onboard the Indian Satellite {\it IRS-P3} and {\it RXTE}, \citet{b5} found that these bursts which can be categorized as irregular, quasi-regular and regular bursts have a slow exponential rise and sharp linear decay.
-Using the {\it BeppoSAX} data, \citet{b4} concluded that the process responsible for the pulses produced strongest emission between 3.0 and 10.0 keV, and the emission at the rising phase of the pulse dominated the lower and higher energy.
+Using the data from the Indian X-ray Astronomy Experiment (IXAE) on board the Indian Satellite {\it IRS-P3}, as well as {\it RXTE}, \citet{b5} showed that these bursts which could be categorized as irregular, quasi$-$regular and regular bursts have a slow exponential rise and sharp decay.
+Using flux-resolved spectroscopy, \citet{b62} showed that large, repeatitive oscillations in GRS 1915+105 appeared on the top of persistent emission, are consistent with the slim accretion disk approximations.
+Using the {\it BeppoSAX} data, \citet{b4} concluded that the process, responsible for the pulses, produces strongest emission between 3.0 and 10.0 keV, and the emission at the rising phase of the pulse dominates the lower and higher energies.
 However, this hypothesis is not tested.
-Hence origin of `$\rho$' class activity in GRS 1915+105 is poorly understood.
-The similarity of the $\rho$ X-ray class of GRS 1915+105 with the variability observed in IGR J17091-3624 motivated us to perform a detailed analysis of the current outburst of IGR J17091-3624.
+Hence the consensus on the resolution of the issue with the origin of `$\rho$' class activity in GRS 1915+105 is yet to achive.
+The similarity of the $\rho$ class of GRS 1915+105 with the variability observed in IGR J17091$-$3624 motivates us to perform a detailed analysis of the current outburst of IGR J17091$-$3624.